History of the Jews in San Francisco: 20th-century

 In the 1980s, thousands of Jewish refugees from Russia arrived in the city, and by 2021, they had started a Russian Jewish non-profit organization and purchased a building to be used as a community center.

 21st-century

 A 2018 study on Jews in the ten counties comprising the San Francisco Bay Area said many Jews had left the city of San Francisco for other parts of the Bay Area, but that 17% of this population still lived in the city.
 The San Francisco Bay Area contains the 4th largest population of Jews in the United States, compared to other metropolitan areas.
 The Bay Area Jewish population is younger, more ethnically diverse, more educated, and more likely to be LGBTQ than Jews in other metropolitan areas.

+The study also found that Reform is the dominant Jewish domination (37%), followed by Conservative (13%), and Orthodox and Reconstructionist (both at 3% each).

+41% are unaffiliated with a specific denomination.

+The study also found that 5% of respondents were born in the former Soviet Union and a further 3% in Israel.

+In 2022, the University of San Francisco began displaying a new online exhibition "Mapping Jewish San Francisco".
+It is an attempt to tell the stories of Jewish subcommunities in the Bay Area, and was inspired by UCLA's project, “Mapping Jewish Los Angeles”.

 Notable Jewish people from San Francisco

 Aaron Fleishhacker

 Aaron Fleishhacker was a German-born American businessman who founded the San Francisco-based paper box manufacturer, "A. Fleishhacker & Co."
 Fleishhacker was also active during the Gold Rush with the formation of Comstock silver mines in Nevada.
 Fleishhacker was a founding member of Congregation Emanu-El in San Francisco and a local philanthropist.
 His son Herbert Fleishhacker continued his father's legacy.